The New England Company

 Success Rates

 Success rates and application statistics are not publicly available.
-The organization's policy is to disburse its total annual net income to qualifying projects, suggesting that well-aligned applications supported by proper church authorities have strong prospects.
+The organisation's policy is to disburse its total annual net income to qualifying projects, suggesting that well-aligned applications supported by proper church authorities have strong prospects.

 Reapplication Policy